couzteau/SpellCheck/README.md

 To enable more languages (i.e. German, French, Spanish or Portuguese) uncomment lines in main.js, lines 129-132, i.e. to enable German
     _m.addMenuItem(CHECK_SPELLING_DE);_
 ##Releases
+### Feb 15, 2013
+0.5.4 - Update text high lighting for compatibility with code mirror 2 and 3.
+Brackets 0.20 / Sprint 20 switches to CM3.
+Since Edge Code is still on CM2 backwards compatibilty is maintained.

 ### Jan 29, 2013
 0.5.3 - Implemented API changes in CodeHintManager introduced in Brackes 0.18 / Sprint 18.
 Change is not backwards compatible.
 Moving forward only buils >= 0.18.x are supported.